Fishing industry concern over those flouting mandatory wearing of lifejackets

 A SAFETY warning has been issued to the fishing industry about the mandatory wearing of lifejackets as concerns grow about deaths caused by not wearing them - despite moves to supply them free to Scottish boats.

-Last year, three of the six fishermen who died in 2019 were found in the water and none were using buoyancy aids.
+Last year, three fishermen of the six fishermen who died in 2019, were in the water and none were using buoyancy aids.

+The vast majority of the deaths over the past two years have occurred in Scottish waters.

+READ MORE: Sea fishing safety changes pledge after concerns over deaths involving alcohol

-William Sutherland, 51, died in September last year when the Anna-Marie II capsized as it entered the mouth of the of Brora river.
+William Sutherland, 51, died in September last year when the Anna-Marie II capsized as it entered the mouth of the of Brora river in the Highlands.

 Last year it was decided to end a scheme to supply PFDs (personal floating devices) to fishermen on Scottish-registered boats, with the intention of increasing the usage of a flotation garment while working on the open deck.

-MAIB has said deaths in the water from those not wearing PFD was of “great concern” and that “embedding behavioural change” could half the fatality rate in the fishing industry.
+The MAIB has said deaths in the water from those not wearing PFD was of "great concern" and said that "embedding behavioural change" could half the fatality rate in the fishing industry.

 It comes a year after the end of a scheme to supply PFDs to fishermen on Scottish-registered boats, with the intention of increasing the usage of a flotation garment while working on the open deck.

-Some 3,500 personal flotation devices (PFDs) were supplied to fishermen during the four-year scheme run by the Scottish Fishermen’s Federation and funded by the Scottish Government, European Fisheries Fund (EFF), the Scottish Fishermen’s Trust (SFT), and the UK Fisheries Offshore Oil and Gas Legacy Trust Fund (FLTC).
+Some 3,500 personal flotation devices (PFDs) were supplied to fishermen during the four-year scheme run by the Scottish Fishermen's Federation but funded by the Scottish Government, European Fisheries Fund (EFF), the Scottish Fishermen’s Trust (SFT) and the UK Fisheries Offshore Oil and Gas Legacy Trust Fund (FLTC).

 The Maritime and Coastguard Agency issued an M Notice at the end of 2018 that stressed the increased risk of drowning if a PFD is not worn.